Adopting a Land Value Tax Like Pittsburgh

 For a great video explaining how Land Value Tax works to reduce debt, fund schools and infrastructure, and end real estate speculation and boom and bust cycles, check out the video Real Estate 4 Ransom:

-Posted by Dr Stuart Jeanne Bramhall on Aug 24 2013, With 0 Reads, Filed under Economics & Markets, Economy.
+Posted by Dr Stuart Jeanne Bramhall on August 24, 2013, With 577 Reads Filed under Economy & Business.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.